Czech Air Force: 2000s

 A new international tender was issued for an interim solution.
 Gripen again won this tender among six different bidders as the Czech Republic accepted a government-to-government 10-year lease from Sweden that did not involve BAE Systems.
 Media allegations of BAE Systems kickbacks to decision makers during the original sales effort have led nowhere in judicial inquiries.

+In 2006 Kateřina Hlavsová, became the first female jet aircraft pilot in modern Czech history and as of 2025, Hlavsová holds the rank of Major in the Czech Air Force.

 In December 2008, the Czech Air Force wanted to train helicopter pilots for desert conditions for the upcoming mission in Afghanistan.
 Israel was the only country that was ready to help out, as it saw this as an opportunity to thank the Czech Republic for training Israeli pilots and supporting Israel when it first became a state.

 The independence of the Czech Air Force was terminated on 1 December 2003 when the force became a part of newly established Joint Forces of the Czech Army with the command post located at Olomouc.
 Within the new structure the Air Force Commander-in-Chief was named as a Joint Forces Chief Commander Deputy.

 2010s

 The Air Force operated within this structure until 30 June 2013.
 Within the framework of the reorganisation of the Army, on 1 July 2013 the independent High Command of the Czech Air Force (Czech: Velitelství vzdušných sil) was established, headquartered in Prague with new Commander in Chief Brigadier General Libor Štefánik.
 Former Joint Forces Command and Support Forces Command HQs were disbanded by 30 June 2013.

 With the Gripen contract due to expire in 2015, speculation mounted about whether that leasing agreement will be renewed or another type of fighter plane chosen.
 The Czech government expected a tender to be organised to provide a force of 18 supersonic fighters after 2015.
-The JAS-39 Gripen was generally accepted as the most effective option owing to the existing infrastructure, the availability of trained personnel and previous good operational experience.
+The JAS 39 Gripen was generally accepted as the most effective option owing to the existing infrastructure, the availability of trained personnel and previous good operational experience.
 However, the background of the existing contract – specifically the broadly discussed issue of alleged corruption – prevented politicians from settling for this quick solution, favouring instead a general tender with more bidders offering such types as the F-16, F/A-18, F-15SE or F-35A.